10 hot tips for moocers

 - Think of moocing as informal learning.
 If you remember your WIIFM, it will ease the pressure that you put on yourself.
 You don’t have to finish the course.
 In fact, you don’t have to do anything.
 Assume control of your own actions, and become the master of your destiny.

-In other words, be the tiny ship of order in the vast sea of chaos.Explore posts in the same categories: active learning, MOOCs
+In other words, be the tiny ship of order in the vast sea of chaos.active learning, MOOCs

 Tags: #edcmooc, active learning, anxiety, challenges, discussion, distance education, distance learning, e-learning, E-learning and Digital Cultures, elearning, informal learning, learning, MOOC, online, online learning, online training, overwhelmed, participatory learning, postgraduate, study, success, tips, WIIFMYou can comment below, or link to this permanent URL from your own site.